kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 This is usually caused by the **minimum possible lap time** (see [Properties/Race Options][Race Options]) being set too high.
 Typically a value that worked for the slow race is then too high for the faster riders in the fast race.

+#### Missing last laps

+If a rider's final lap time is yellow at the end of the race, it's possible that they are still out on the course (perhaps having an unusually slow last lap).
+Don't 'finish' the race until you have accounted for the rider:  The race organiser may incorrectly believe everyone has finished, and if in doubt it's better to leave CrossMgr and CrossMgrVideo recording while you investigate.

+Likely causes (other than slow last laps) include:

+- The rider thinking they got the chequered flag before the leader, possibly due to a close finish or ambiguous flag-waving.
+- The rider thinking the last-lap bell meant they had finished.
+- DNFing due to a mechanical or similar on the final lap.
+- A missed tag read at the finish (hopefully you have video).

 #### Incorrect ranking in live results

 If [ranking by average speed][Race Options], ensure that all [Categories][Category Screen] have a lap distance set.
 (CrossMgr's [Results][] page does not use average speed ranking while the race is in progress, so only the HTML output will be affected.)